-Examples of good practice Examples of poor practice • Innovative training and awareness campaigns that focus on the financial crime risks arising from poor data security, as well as the legal and regulatory requirements to protect customer data. • No training to communicate policies and procedures. • Clear understanding among staff about why data security is relevant to their work and what they must do to comply with relevant policies and procedures. • Managers assuming that employees understand data security risk without any training. • Simple, memorable and easily digestible guidance for staff on good data security practice. • Data security policies which are very lengthy, complicated and difficult to read. • Testing of staff understanding of data security policies on induction and once a year after that. • Reliance on staff signing an annual declaration stating that they have read policy documents without any further testing. • Competitions, posters, screensavers and group discussion to raise interest in the subject. • Staff being given no incentive to learn about data security.
+- Innovative training and awareness campaigns that focus on the financial crime risks arising from poor data security, as well as the legal and regulatory requirements to protect customer data. - Clear understanding among staff about why data security is relevant to their work and what they must do to comply with relevant policies and procedures. - Simple, memorable and easily digestible guidance for staff on good data security practice. - Testing of staff understanding of data security policies on induction and once a year after that. - Competitions, posters, screensavers and group discussion to raise interest in the subject.